Aniket-pd/Spotlight-Search/README.md

 - **Memory** consumption in megabytes or gigabytes, plus optional JS heap totals when Chrome exposes them.
 - Status chips that call out active, audible, discarded, or locked tabs at a glance.

 Select any tab in the performance view to focus it instantly.
-Behind the scenes Spotlight relies on Chrome's `processes` API, so all monitoring stays on-device with no external requests.
+Behind the scenes Spotlight relies on Chrome's `processes` API and can elevate to the DevTools protocol through the background debugger bridge for deeper telemetry—all with no external requests.

 ## Loading the Extension
 1. Clone or download this repository.